A Relational Program Logic with Data Abstraction and Dynamic Framing

 \subsection{Proof rules}

-Selected proof rules are in Fig.~\ref{fig:proofrulesU}.
+Selected proof rules are in Figure~\ref{fig:proofrulesU}.
 They are to be instantiated only with wf premises and conclusions.
 In the rest of the section we comment briefly about some rules and derive the modular linking rule.
-Then Sect.~\ref{sec:encap} discusses how the rules work together to enforce encapsulation.
+Then Section~\ref{sec:encap} discusses how the rules work together to enforce encapsulation.

 The proof rules for assignment, like \rn{FieldUpd} and \rn{Alloc}, are ``small axioms''~\cite{OHearnRY01} that have empty context, are in the default module, and have precise frame conditions.
 The \rn{Conseq} rule can be used to subsume a frame condition like $\wri{\sing{x}\Img f}$ by a more general one like $\wri{r\Img f}$, given precondition $x\in r$ and using subeffect judgment $x\in r \models \wri{\sing{x}\Img f} \leq \wri{r\Img f}$.
-Rule \rn{Alloc} can be used with the \rn{Frame} rule to express freshness in several ways.\footnote{Shown in detail in \RLIII~(Sect.~7.1).} These and the method call rule have the minimum needed hypothesis context.
-Extending the context is done by rules discussed in Sect.~\ref{sec:encap}.
+Rule \rn{Alloc} can be used with the \rn{Frame} rule to express freshness in several ways.\footnote{Shown in detail in \RLIII~(Section~7.1).} These and the method call rule have the minimum needed hypothesis context.
+Extending the context is done by rules discussed in Section~\ref{sec:encap}.